rsksmart/devportal-1.0/rif/marketplace/guide/setup.md

 The RNS domains in the RIF Marketplace have a value in RIF tokens.

-Read [RIF Token](https://developers.rsk.co/rif/token/) to find exchagnes and more RIF token information.
+Read [RIF Token](https://developers.rsk.co/rif/token/) to find exchanges and more information on the RIF Token.

 > If you are using the testnet you can get free funds in the [RIF faucet](https://faucet.rifos.org/)